Cray-HPE/docs-csm/operations/boot_orchestration/Components.md

 Because of this, if an administrator wishes to stop BOS from taking such actions on a node, then they must disable it (enabled == False).
 Thus, while it is still uncommon, it is more likely that users will disable nodes than enable them.

-Even if a node is disabled in BOS, if it is booted, then BOS may receive status updates for it.
+Even if a node is disabled in BOS, if it is booted, then BOS may receive status updates for it from the [BOS reporter](Reporter.md) running on the node.
 However, BOS will not issue power commands to the nodes while they are disabled.
-These status updates come from the `bos-reporter`, small program running periodically on the nodes, that updates the nodes' actual status.

-Both BOS and the Hardware State Manager (HSM) use the term disabled, but not in a consistent fashion.
+Both BOS and the HSM use the term disabled, but not in a consistent fashion.
 When the HSM says a node is disabled, it is out of service.
 This definition should not be confused with BOS' definition of disabled.

 ### `error`